Discover more from Bulwark Goes to Hollywood

 And now we sit and wait.
 For Army of the Dead, coming in May to Netflix!

 When the trailers for Nobody dropped, some wags (including your humble narrator) took to calling the film by a different name.
-Being clever sorts, we noticed that Bob Odenkirk (best known as the comedian from Mr. Show who has in recent years honed his dramatic chops on AMC’s Better call Saul) was playing a John Wick-style role as an everyman who was really good at killing folks and was doing so for a reason that exceeds our generally accepted scope of righteous violence (to recover his daughter’s kitty-cat bracelet).
+Being clever sorts, we noticed that Bob Odenkirk (best known as the comedian from Mr. Show who has in recent years honed his dramatic chops on AMC’s Better Call Saul) was playing a John Wick-style role as an everyman who was really good at killing folks and was doing so for a reason that exceeds our generally accepted scope of righteous violence (to recover his daughter’s kitty-cat bracelet).
 It was even written by the guy who wrote John Wick, Derek Kolstad.

 Hence, Bob Wick was born.

 The problem with Bob Wick is that there’s not enough Wick to the proceedings.
 It’s just a little too absurd, a little too silly.
-Say what you will about John Wick, but the man was deadly serious about his dead dog and Keanu Reeves’s group of assassin friends, enemies, and frenemies were always pretty believable in their roles.
+Say what you will about John Wick, but the man was deadly serious about his dead dog, and Keanu Reeves’s group of assassin friends, enemies, and frenemies were always pretty believable in their roles.
 In Nobody, meanwhile, I was a bit stumped when Christopher Lloyd, 82, started shuffling around a machining plant wielding multiple shotguns while a team of assassins stormed the premises.

 Odenkirk plays Hutch Mansell, a standard sort, the man whose soul has been killed by suburbia.
-Hip hop montages at the beginning run him through his week: going to work on Monday; missed trash collection on Tuesday; pull ups on a bus-stand on Fridays while staring at a real estate ad featuring his wife, Becca (Connie Nielsen).
+Hip-hop montages at the beginning run him through his week: going to work on Monday; missed trash collection on Tuesday; pull ups on a bus-stand on Fridays while staring at a real estate ad featuring his wife, Becca (Connie Nielsen).
 He and Becca sleep with pillows between them.
 The spreadsheets at work won’t fill themselves.
 It’s boring, it’s monotonous, it’s safe, it’s staid.

 It’s life, man.

 But that life gets shaken up after a home invasion.
 A pair of punks break into his house, look for stuff to steal, and stick a gun in his face.
-After letting them go despite having the drop on one of the bad guys, he’s cursed for a coward by his son Blake (Gage Munroe) and his daughter Abby (Paisley Cadorath) is distraught that the crooks got away with the aforementioned kitty-cat bracelet.
+After letting them go despite having had the drop on one of the bad guys, he’s cursed for cowardice by his son Blake (Gage Munroe), and his daughter Abby (Paisley Cadorath) is distraught that the crooks got away with the aforementioned kitty-cat bracelet.
 So he sets off to right his wrongs, finds out that things are tough all over, decides to hop on a bus for a ride home, and, in the course of doing so, inadvertently sparks a war with the Russian mob.

 That bus ride features the film’s best set piece: Hutch, who has shown hints of fury and inspired fleeting fear in a handful of folks, unloads his pent-up aggression on a quintet of Russian hangers-on.
 It’s a fantastic scene because it uses the geography and accoutrements of a bus—the narrow length of it; the foldable handicapped seats; the straps and poles on which commuters hang—for both comedic effect and to limit how the actual fight can play out.
 We see Hutch’s toughness and his improvisation, as well as his innate decency (he saves the female driver and a lone woman passenger!) and desire to be something more than a killing machine even as he accepts his purpose in life.